NasonovIvan/ROTI-map-prediction/README.md

 ## Abstract

+The International GNSS Service (IGS) has accepted for official release a new ionospheric product to characterize ionospheric irregularity and intensity as derived from multi-site ground-based GPS observations.
+The product represents changes in the GPS-based Rate of Total Electron Content (TEC) Index (ROTI) and has a polar projection within a range of 50°–90°N in geomagnetic latitude and 00–24 magnetic local time.

+ROT index is the major parameter in Space Weather that is broadly used as a measure of ionospheric irregularity level.
+This parameter is highly relevant for users in navigation and communications since strong plasma gradients cause GPS signal degradation or even its loss.

-ROTI (index of Rate of Total Electron Content (TEC) change) maps are constructed with the grid of 2° × 2° resolution as a function of the magnetic local time and corrected magnetic latitude.
-The ROTI maps allow to estimate the overall fluctuation activity and auroral oval evolutions, in general, the ROTI values are corresponded to the probability of the GPS signals phase fluctuations.
+ROTI maps are constructed with the grid of 2° × 2° resolution as a function of the magnetic local time and corrected magnetic latitude.
+The ROTI maps allow to estimate the overall fluctuation activity and auroral oval evolutions.

 The purpose of this study is to develop a neural network model, the learning result of which will predict the Rate of TEC Index (ROTI) map for the day ahead.